 Pro tip – Begin working backwards on the presentation in an inverted pyramid fashion.
 Start with the goal, the end results, and find the data to support it.

-Anticipate Questions and
+2. Anticipate questions and interruptions

 Senior-level executives are an impatient lot.
 They process information in seconds and form mental maps of a situation as soon as five minutes into the presentation.
 They are always ahead of the presenter, and that’s bound to bring up questions and interruptions.